 Alternative traveling is an emerging trend that develops as a sort of anti-tourism or "different" tourism - call it as you like.
 The driver behind this concept is to find an alternative to the mass tourism and to show the ways (or to create new ways) for meaningful traveling.

-If the all inclusive package tour to Egypt may "recharge your batteries," it will probably not recharge your soul.
+If an "all inclusive" package tour to a popular beach destination may "recharge your batteries," it may not recharge your soul.

 Here are some ideas if you are in search of transformational travel and life-changing travel experiences.

 1 | Volunteer and Try to Make the World a Better Place